 Note: When a notebook is selected in the Notes tool, new notes are automatically assigned to it.
 If a notebook is not selected, any new notes are not assigned to a notebook.

 Notebooks (previously Notes documents in earlier Verbum versions) are collections of notes you create.
 Learn more about creating Notebooks below.

 Select the notebook in the Notes tool.

-Create the note using the New note button in the Notes tool or by using the Add a note function of the Context menu.
+Create the note using the New note button in the Notes tool.

 With your text selected, use the following keyboard shortcuts to quickly add or remove annotations:

 N – Creates a new note and opens the Notes Tool.